A List of the Levels of Educational Requirements for Employment

 The following is a list of the classifications based on the level of education typically needed to work in an occupation.
 In some cases, when applying for jobs, work experience (equivalent experience) may be applied to augment some educational requirements.

-A certificate, or another award, that usually is not a degree.
+- Postsecondary Non-Degree Award: A certificate or other award that usually is not a degree.
 Certifications issued by professional (i.e., industry) organizations, or certifying organizations, are commonly not included in this category.
 These certification programs may last for only a few weeks, or for as long as two years.
 Examples include certificates for health aides, paramedics, EMTs, and hairstylists.

-A degree usually awarded for at least three years of full-time academic work beyond a bachelor’s degree.
+- Doctoral or Professional Degree: A degree usually awarded for at least three years of full-time academic work beyond a master’s degree.
 Examples include degrees for lawyers (JD), physicians (MD) and surgeons, scientists (Ph.D.), and dentists.

 Examples of a required education level listed in job postings: